How A Franchise Goes Global

 Another international challenge that often comes into play is the challenge of operating an American-based franchise under the rules of a foreign government.
 Weinstocks says they tackled this problem by identifying the right government officials, building relationships with them, and making sure all operations (especially financially) were done by the book.
 Ever-changing rules, regulations, and economies can affect franchise business operations.

 Weinstock, Kuebler, and Grumlik have built a great partnership and a great network of Gold's Gym franchises.
 They now have units open throughout Russia, Budapest, Hungary, and Prague, Czechoslovakia.
 It's been a solid - and lucrative - business decision for the two Americans and their Russian ally.
 As for operations, Weinstock says he spends most of his time working the development angle, looking for new territories and locations.
 Kuebler is more of the day-to-day CEO, the operations guy who keeps an eye on the business.
 Weinstock and Kuebler travel quite a bit but Grumlik is always on the ground in Russia keeping them up-to-date.
+The partnership has been working for 20 years now.

 International franchising can be complex and offer its own unique set of challenges.
 But if you focus on local markets and culture, partner with the right people at the right locations, and tweak the concept to address local customer desires, it can be a profitable endeavor.